The PoL Post

 In Kodiak’s example, they might collaborate with 1-2 validators and market a pool with 5-10% greater BGT rewards than a competitor.
 Users become eligible to earn fees, Kodiak emissions, iBGT and iRED - just through liquidity provision.
 As more applications deploy and larger amounts of capital and users enter the Berachain ecosystem, it’s easy to see how this enables the most competitive liquidity games ever on a blockchain.

-Incentives and gauges aren’t unique to Berachain, but the presence of PoL makes the experience of participating in Berachain DeFi incredibly rewarding and unique.
+Incentives and reward vaults aren’t unique to Berachain, but the presence of PoL makes the experience of participating in Berachain DeFi incredibly rewarding and unique.
 Thanks to PoL, users, protocols, and validators are now able to collaborate in a new way and incentivize each other from day one.
 No more siloed liquidity or zero-sum games occurring within individual protocols; every ecosystem participant on Berachain has an equal say in where the liquidity flows.